 There is a scholarship of 4000€ available for all non-EU/EEA students who are required to pay tuition fee.
 The scholarship is meant to help students with their tuition fee of 8000€ per academic year.

 Our students are our priority and therefore also our scholarship system is designed to encourage students to proceed in their studies.
-Students who complete at least 55 ECTS credits during the academic year will can apply for the scholarship.
+Students who complete at least 55 ECTS credits during the academic year can apply for the scholarship.

 The scholarships are applied and awarded retrospectively, which means that the scholarship for the first academic year is applied and received in the spring term of first academic year.

 The scholarships can be granted for the optimal study time of the degree programme, which means 3.5 years in the degree programme in International Business and 4 years in the degree programme in Information Technology.

 Note!
 In order to graduate in the optimal time the student has to complete 60 cr/academic year